mengxifl/fluent-bit-readme/practice/readme.md

 3、 move all of this dir to /data/fluent-bit

 # how to test
-docker run -it --rm -v /data/fluent-bit/example{X}:/fluentbit --entrypoint=/bin/bash  bitnami/fluent-bit:2.2.3
+docker run -it --rm -v /data/fluent-bit/example{X}:/fluentbit --entrypoint=/bin/bash  bitnami/fluent-bit:2.2.3 -c
-fluent-bit -c /fluentbit/fluent-bit.conf
+'fluent-bit -c /fluentbit/fluent-bit.conf'